-- Investing in new scholarships to support Indigenous graduate students and postdoctoral fellows to build a cohort of Indigenous faculty. - Increasing direct student financial support for First Nations, Inuit and Métis learners; and enhancing institutional programs that promote Indigenous student success throughout the post-secondary education continuum. - Providing sustained financial support for the NCTR to ensure continued reconciliation efforts with Canada's Indigenous Peoples by implementing the TRC's calls to action.
+- Invest in new pan Tri-Agency scholarships program to support Indigenous graduate students and postdoctoral fellows to build a cohort of Indigenous faculty. - Increasing direct student financial support for First Nations, Inuit and Métis learners; and enhancing institutional programs that promote Indigenous student success throughout the post-secondary education continuum. - Providing sustained financial support for the NCTR to ensure continued reconciliation efforts with Canada's Indigenous peoples by implementing the TRC's calls to action.